 - Within the premises on to the left side of the entrance lie the shrines of Lord Hanuman, Lord Sriram, Lord Kumaraswamy and Navagrahas in a hall.
 On to the right is an open hall with a huge statue of Nandi.

-- The other deities present in the temple are Goddess Adilakshmi, Lord Anjaneya Swamy, Lord Kumara Swamy, Sun God, Lord Ganesha, Navagraha (the nine planets) and Nandi (the mount of Lord Shiva).
-The Pushkarani (temple tank) of Somarama Temple is called as Soma Gundam Pushkarani.
+- Other deities are Goddess Adilakshmi, Lord Anjaneya Swamy, Lord Kumara Swamy, Sun God, Lord Ganesha, Navagraha and Nandi.
+The Pushkarani (temple tank) of Somarama Temple is Soma Gundam Pushkarani.

 - Maha Shivaratri is a foremost festivals taking place in the months of February/March.

 - Sarannavarathri is another grand event that takes place during the months of September/October.

 How to reach Somarama Temple Bhimavaram?

 Here’s how to reach Somarama Temple Bhimavaram: